Welcome to Financial Aid

 Typically, financial aid is finalized and posted to your student account during the first couple weeks of each semester.
 If your financial aid exceeds your charges, then you will be issued a refund, which can be used for educational expenses such as books or transportation.
 Refunds checks are issued by the Office of Student Accounts after the aid has actually credited your student account.

-It is important that you understand your financial aid package and how much a Rosemont College education will cost.
-Rosemont has developed a worksheet to assist you in calculating the balance due after your financial aid has been applied to your institutional charges Click here to download this worksheet.
-You can view the types and amount of aid you have been awarded on our iNet financial aid portal, and you can review any unfamiliar terms under the types of aid section.
+Understanding your financial aid package and how much a Rosemont College education will cost you is important.
+Use the following worksheets to assist you in calculating the balance due after your financial aid has been applied to your institutional charges.
+If you plan on attending Rosemont College as a commuter student, click here.
+For estimated costs associated with enrolling as an on-campus resident, click here.
+View the types and amount of aid you've been awarded on our iNet financial aid portal, and any unfamiliar terms in the following section.

 Types of Financial Aid